 The Organization's endowment consists of individual funds established for a variety of purposes and includes both donor restricted endowment funds and funds designated by the board of directors to function as endowments.
-As required by accounting principles generally accepted in the United States of America, net assets associated with endowment funds, including funds designated by the board of directors to function as endowments, are classified and reported based upon the existence or absence of donor-imposed restrictions.
-Permanently restricted endowment funds are beneficial interests in perpetual trusts described in Note 6.
+As required by GAAP, net assets associated with endowment funds, including funds designated by the board of directors to function as endowments, are classified and reported based upon the existence or absence of donor-imposed restrictions.
+Permanently restricted endowment funds are predominantly beneficial interests in perpetual trusts described in Note 6.